adrew25/LinGuard/README.md

 ## **License**

-LinGuard is licensed under the MIT License, because LinGuard believes in freedom—freedom from malware, and freedom to fork this project.

----
+This project will be licensed under the MIT License, which means you can use it for anything from saving the world to impressing your cat—just make sure to give me some credit.
+Sharing is caring, after all!

 ## **Disclaimer**